EcoNet-NZ/inaturalist-weed-status-updater/README.md

 13. The Function App reads the CLIENT_ID, CLIENT_SECRET and REDIRECT_URI from the Azure environment variables.
 14. The Function App POSTs these variables and the authorization code to the iNaturalist OAuth2 endpoint.
 15. The iNaturalist OAuth2 endpoint responds with the access token.
+16. The Function App POSTs the access token, observation id and **Weed Management Aotearoa NZ** project to the **iNaturalist API** `project_observations` endpoint to add the observation to this project.
+17. iNaturalist responds with a response code.
-16. For each observation field value, the Function App POSTs the access token, observation field id and the observation field value to the **iNaturalist API**.
+18. For each observation field value, the Function App POSTs the access token, observation id, observation field id and the observation field value to the **iNaturalist API** `observation_field_values` endpoint.
-17. iNaturalist responds with a response code (for each observation field value call).
+19. iNaturalist responds with a response code (for each observation field value call).
-18. If any of these calls results in a **500** error response, the flow stops immediately.
+20. If any of these calls results in a **500** error response, the flow stops immediately.
 The Function App returns an error response code to the web page.
-19. If all of the calls result in a **200 OK** response, the Function App returns a success response to the web page.
+21. If all of the calls result in a **200 OK** response, the Function App returns a success response to the web page.
-20. The web page displays either a success or failure message to the user dependent on which of the above two steps was executed.
+22. The web page displays either a success or failure message to the user dependent on which of the above two steps was executed.

 ## Creating your own custom iNaturalist updater
 Should you wish to clone and modify this project, you'll also need to: